 Why are appraisal guidelines so strict and why do appraisals come in low?

 A few years ago the United States went through a massive housing crisis.
-Much of the housing crisis was caused by inflated values and some of those value were high due to lender fraud.
+Much of the housing crisis was caused by inflated values and some of those values were high due to lender fraud.
 In my town of Greeley Colorado we had a few instances of fraud.

 - Builder builds a home